 |PNC checking account holders with high deposits||People looking for a card with a good bonus|

 This credit card doesn’t come with a welcome bonus, which is its major downside.
 While cash back credit cards aren’t generally known for lucrative signup offers, they'll still put something on the table.
-The Blue Cash Preferred® Card from American Express, for example, gives people $150 if they manage to spend $1,000 on purchases within the first 3 months.
+For example, the Blue Cash Preferred® Card from American Express's current welcome bonus: Earn a $250 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
 The fact that the PNC CashBuilder credit card doesn’t offer anything of this sort makes it less attractive for individuals looking for big initial bumps.

 Bottom Line: The PNC CashBuilder credit card is great for people that meet the qualifications for either the 1.5% or 1.75% rewards rate.
 Outside of that, however, there's not much to it.